Booker winner Mantel says play next "logical step"

 The world premiere of “Wendy & Peter Pan” by Ella Hickson and directed by Jonathan Munby will round out the winter season, the RSC said.

-Tickets for the RSC’s winter 2013 season, which begins in Oct.
-2013 and runs until March 2014 will go on sale for members on Feb.
-11 and for the wider public on March 18, the RSC said.
-(Reporting by Paul Casciato; editing by Patricia Reaney)
+Tickets for the RSC’s winter 2013 season, which begins in October 2013 and runs until March 2014 will go on sale for members on February 11 and for the wider public on March 18, the RSC said.